Chapter 6: Correction

 The king’s eyes widened as he smiled.
 “Most cunning, Sir Jonathan.
 Arise, Knight of J’shua.
 Please, sit with us.
 I’m delighted you interceded for my people.
 I always knew you were of excellent character.
 Tell me more.”

 “Your Majesty, soldiers enforcing unlawfully foreclosed loans demand immediate payment in full.
 Most cannot pay.
-They take wives and children.
+They…they take wives and children.
 Those who do not comply…some have disappeared, others had their farms burned…or worse.”

 “You have proof of this?”

 “They burned my farm.
-My wife and daughter are missing, and I am sure her parents are dead.
+My wife and daughter are missing, and I think her parents are dead.
 Nor is this the only case I have encountered and investigated.”
 He reached within his tunic and produced a sheaf of papers.
 “Each is signed.”

 King Edal frowned as he read.
 “These are disturbing.
 They confirm my decision.”
-He gestured to his son, who produced twelve scrolls.
-“I need these proclamations posted with the heralds in each district.
+He gestured to his son, who produced a leather pouch holding twelve scrolls.
+“I need the proclamation posted with the heralds in each district.
 Will you do this for me?”

 Sagen handed one to Jonathan.